February 2, 2003

 Check the articles in this journal, and see how well they do.

-Tags: Anti-Reform Proposals
+Tags: Anti-Reform Ideas

 The goal of the Straus Military Reform Project is to secure far more effective military forces and much more ethical and professional military and civilian leadership at significantly lower budget levels.

 We would like to thank Philip A. Straus Jr. and family for their generous support.

 - January 4, 2016